5j9/whichsub/README.md

 # whichsub
-Given the title of a page in WMF wikis, and a string to lokk for, finds which transcluded templates (sub-templates) in that page contain the given string.
+Given the title of a page in [WMF wikis](https://wikimediafoundation.org/wiki/Our_projects), and a string to look for, finds which transcluded templates (sub-templates) in that page contain the string.

 Home page:
 https://tools.wmflabs.org/whichsub/